-Electrical generators by definition are devices that convert mechanical energy into electric energy.
-The mechanical energy in turn is produced from chemical or nuclear energy in various types of fuel, or obtained from renewable sources such as wind or falling water.
+Generators by definition are devices that produce electricity from mechanical energy.
+The mechanical energy in turn is converted from chemical or nuclear energy in various types of fuel, or obtained from renewable sources, such as wind or falling water.

-The electric generator animation below demonstrates an example on how a generator works to produce energy.
+The animation below demonstrates how a generator works to produce electricity.
 Two black arrows show the direction of the coil rotation.
 The blue lines represent magnetic field directed from north pole to south pole.
 The red arrows show the instantaneous direction of the induced AC current.

 | The applet is courtesy of Walter Fendt, URL: http://www.walter-fendt.de/ph14e/

 ©Walter Fendt, May 8, 1998

 Operation of power generators is based on the phenomenon of electromagnetic induction:

 |whenever an electric conductor moves relative to magnetic field, voltage is induced in the conductor.
 Particularly, if a coil is spinning in a magnetic field, the two sides of the coil move in opposite directions, and the voltages induced in each side add.
 Numerically the instantaneous value of the resulting voltage (called electromotive force, emf) is equal to the minus of the rate of change of magnetic flux Φ times the number of turns: V=−N•∆Φ/Δt.
 This relationship has been found experimentally and is referred to as Faraday's law.
 The minus sign here is due to what is known as Lenz law.
 This law states that the direction of the emf is such that the magnetic field from the induced current opposes the change in the flux which produces this emf.
 Lenz law is explained by the conservation of energy.